 It was, after all, a regulatory advantage that nurtured the explosive growth of this sector in the last ten years.
 Further regulation of conventional banks is unlikely to have the desired result until there is a lot more information on the shadow banking system is made available to the public by required regulatory filings.

 Mutual funds are required as a condition of doing business to publicly disclose performance data and positions.
 Yet hedge funds and private equity disclose only what they want to disclose.
 The bias imposed by this structure essentially makes any information publicly available on these huge financial sectors meaningless.
 If reporting is voluntary that means you report only the good stuff, and what it produces is not information but propaganda.

-Private Equity and hedge funds say that they should only be required to report to their investors, but this ignores the public interest in an honest, open; and transparent market place.
+Private Equity and hedge funds say that they should only be required to report to their investors, but this ignores the public interest in an honest, open, and transparent market place.
 It also ignores the fact that the public has some right to information risks (leverage and debt to equity ratios).
-There is a huge amount of money in these shadow banking institutions and when they collectively take on too much risk as some have they can expose the whole financial system to meltdown.
+There is a vast amount of money in these shadow banking system, and when they collectively take on too much risk as some have, they can expose the whole financial system to meltdown.

-Nothing should be too big to fail.
-There needs to be a legal structure similar to bankruptcy or FDIC liquidation established as a way for orderly liquidation of Companies like AIG or Citicorp Fanny and Freddie that have in the past been considered too big fail.
+Nothing should be too big to fail, particularly nothing in the shadow banking system.
+There needs to be a legal structure similar to bankruptcy or FDIC liquidation established as a way for an orderly liquidation of Companies like AIG or Citicorp Fanny and Freddie that have in the past been considered “too big fail.”
 The must be an established legally accepted procedure to keep companies too large fail afloat until there can be an orderly disassembly and legal structure that can mandate an equitable distribution of liability among the stakeholder.